Joint SPX-VIX calibration with Gaussian polynomial volatility models: deep pricing with quantization hints: Fast pricing of VIX derivatives via Quantization

 The idea {of quantization} is to approximate an $\mathbb{R}$-valued random variable $Y$ with a discrete random variable $\widehat Y$ in the computation of $\E [F(Y)]$ for some function $F$.
-Quantization provides a faster alternative to Monte Carlo when no closed form expression of the expectation is available.
+Quantization provides a faster alternative to Monte Carlo when no closed-form expression of the expectation is available.
 We will concentrate on the case where $Y$ is Gaussian.

 Formally, fix $N\in \mathbb N$, for a given set of $N$-points $\Gamma$ given by